bersLucas/HI6MA/README.md

   * The folder names must be valid folder names, and must be unique.
 * Inside of these folders, you will add the following files:
   * **cover.jpg** : The cover that will display on the main page.
+ * **A folder for each chapter** : It is inside this folder that individual pages will be added.
   * **data.txt** : Metadata for the series, which will appear as follows:
 ```
 [Series name]